makers-at-soc/makers-at-soc.github.io/about/index.md

 ---

 #### Who are we?
-We are Makers @ SoC -UNDER CONSTRUCTION-
+We are Makers @ SoC UNDER CONSTRUCTION

 #### What do we do?
--UNDER CONSTRUCTION-
+UNDER CONSTRUCTION